 Boasting a wonderful view of the lake, Camping Arbi is situated in the village of Tushemisht, near the town of Pogradec.
 We enjoyed the tranquil location and immaculate facilities here, and enjoyed visiting the stunning Driloni National Park which is just 2 miles away.
 The campsite restaurant serves fresh seafood too.

 Wild Camping In Albania

 DISCLAIMER: Below we give general advice, but we always recommend staying in an official campsite.
 If you choose to go wild camping/dispersed camping, then make sure you do so with someone who already knows the area where you’re planning on camping for your own safety.

 Thankfully wild camping in Albania appears legal – and is certainly well tolerated – and from what we know there doesn’t appear to be any law saying you can’t camp in nature or on the beach.
-That said, do keep an eye out for signs that prohibit wild camping in certain areas – like nature reserves – and don’t camp on private land.
+That said, do ask a local and keep an eye out for signs that prohibit wild camping in certain areas – like nature reserves – and don’t camp on private land.

 If you are planning to wild camp in Albania – and can’t be swayed to stay in a campsite instead – we’ve compiled the following guidelines to help keep you out of trouble and camp in a considerate manner: